 Russo’s time in front of a camera began as a child actor in films and television commercials, which helped pay her private school tuition.
 Early on she displayed an interest in learning how others live.
 She refined that interest in her many of her early work experiences, from volunteering at the Children’s Storefront School in Harlem throughout high school, to interning in the White House to working for The New York Times Editorial Page during college.

 While an undergraduate at Tufts University, Russo wrote several articles that were published in The New York Times, including an Op-Ed on a controversial policy limiting free speech on the Tufts campus.
 One day after Russo’s Op-Ed appeared in print, Tufts rescinded its policy.

+Prior to joining NBC New York, Melissa began her TV journalism career as an original member of the NY1 News Political Unit where she hosted “Inside City Hall,” NY1’s live hour-long political talk show.
 During her tenure at NY1, she videotaped hundreds of her own stories sparking a strong passion for photography, which she pursues in her spare time.